tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 To make the enemy behavior the same as the FSM version you can also add the node ![](img/Action.png) `EnterChaseTweens` as a child of the ![](img/SequenceSmall.png) `ShootRotateSequence`, which will make the enemy do the tween when shooting.

 ### Behavior Trees - Ending
 As we saw in the these few sections behavior trees are very modular and require you to think about AI in a bit different way.
-They are mostly useful for more complex AIs than the one we created but you can use them however you like to.
+They are mostly useful for more complex AIs than the one we created, but you can use them however you like to.

 Here is a video showcasing the complete behavior tree and enemy behavior, that we created during this codelab: